 Germany trading most with China

-Table 8a shows Member States' imports from China and the share of the partner China in national extra-EU imports.
-Table 8b provides similar information but concerning Member States' exports to China.
+Table 8a shows Member States' imports of goods from China and the share of the partner China in national extra-EU imports.
+Table 8b provides similar information but concerning Member States' exports of goods to China.

 Source data for tables and graphs

 EU data is taken from Eurostat's COMEXT database.
 COMEXT is the reference database for international trade in goods.
 It provides access not only to both recent and historical data from the EU Member States but also to statistics of a significant number of third countries.
 International trade aggregated and detailed statistics disseminated via the Eurostat website are compiled from COMEXT data according to a monthly process.

 Data are collected by the competent national authorities of the Member States and compiled according to a harmonised methodology established by EU regulations before transmission to Eurostat.
 For extra-EU trade, the statistical information is mainly provided by the traders on the basis of customs declarations.

 EU data are compiled according to Community guidelines and may, therefore, differ from national data published by the Member States.
 Statistics on extra-EU trade are calculated as the sum of trade of each of the 28 EU Member States with countries outside the EU.
 In other words, the EU is considered as a single trading entity and trade flows are measured into and out of the area, but not within it.

 Data for the other major traders are taken from the Comtrade database of the United Nations.
 Data availability differs among countries, therefore Figure 1 shows the latest common available year for all the main traders.
 For the calculation of shares the world trade is defined as the sum of EU trade with non-EU countries (source: Eurostat) plus the international trade of non-EU countries (source: IMF Dots database).